unconed/ThreeRTT.js/README.md

 ![ThreeRTT.js](https://raw.github.com/unconed/ThreeAudio.js/master/misc/ThreeRTT.png)

-ThreeRTT helps you create advanced render-to-texture effects in Three.js.
+ThreeRTT helps you create advanced render-to-texture effects in Three.js with GLSL.
 It lets you render effects with framebuffer feedback, access past rendered frames, downsample rendered images with anti-aliasing, do per-pixel raytracing, and more.

 It can be used directly with Three.js or as a tQuery plug-in.